jonesrussell/gimbal/README.md

 - **Makefile**: Used for building and running the game.
 - **HTML**: Contains the index.html file for the game for WASM.

-## Development Roadmap

-### Research and Planning
-- [ ] Play the original Gyruss game to understand its mechanics, controls, and aesthetics
-- [ ] Document the features and behaviors you observe for future reference

-### Design
-- [ ] Sketch out the game's levels, enemies, power-ups, and other elements
-- [ ] Plan the user interface, including menus, score displays, and control schemes

-### Development Environment Setup
-- [ ] Choose a game engine or programming language that suits your needs and skills
-- [ ] Set up your development environment, including any necessary software and tools

-### Gameplay Mechanics
-- [ ] Implement player movement
-- [ ] Implement shooting mechanics
-- [ ] Implement enemy behavior
-- [ ] Implement level progression

-### Collision Detection
-- [ ] Implement collision detection between the player's ship and enemy ships
-- [ ] Implement collision detection between the player's shots and enemy ships

-### Scoring
-- [ ] Develop a scoring system
-- [ ] Define the points for shooting down enemy ships
-- [ ] Implement bonus points for meeting certain conditions

-### Player Lives
-- [ ] Implement a system to track the player's lives
-- [ ] Define the conditions for losing a life
-- [ ] Implement game over condition when player has no more lives

-### User Interface (UI)
-- [ ] Design the UI layout
-- [ ] Implement the player's score display
-- [ ] Implement the display for the number of lives remaining

-### Sound Effects and Music
-- [ ] Choose or create sound effects for shooting, explosions, and other game events
-- [ ] Choose or create background music

-### Intro Screen
-- [ ] Design the intro screen layout
-- [ ] Implement options to start the game, view high scores, and exit the game

-### High Score Screen
-- [ ] Design the high score screen layout
-- [ ] Implement a system to track and display the highest scores

-### End Game
-- [ ] Define what happens when the game ends
-- [ ] Implement a game over screen
-- [ ] Implement a system to return to the intro screen after the game ends

-### Testing
-- [ ] Playtest the game regularly, both yourself and with others
-- [ ] Use feedback to refine and improve the game
-- [ ] Test the game on different platforms and systems to ensure compatibility

-### Release
-- [ ] Prepare the game for release
-- [ ] Create promotional materials, set up a website, and submit the game to different platforms
-- [ ] Release the game and monitor for feedback

 ## Running the Game

 To run the game, navigate to the directory where this repository is cloned and run the following command: